Tanking & Waterproofing Services

 We first make sure that we have stopped any active leaks.
 Once this has been done we will clean and prepare the substrate to give the best surface profile to take the coating system.
 We have tanking systems that need primers and systems that need no primer.

-On internal surfaces to be coated we install a 45° fillet to all 90 corners using fast set natural cement of epoxy mastic.
-Once all the preparation has been completed (note.
-Preparation is always the main part of any project and cannot be skimped) the coating system is installed, either spray applied or hand applied dependant on the site constraints.
-After the coating has dried enough to allow access the coated surfaces are inspected for any holidays/voids/patching, these are then rectified, recoated if needed and the site cleaned down and signed off.
+On internal surfaces to be coated we install a 45° fillet to all 90 corners using fast set natural cement or epoxy mastic.
+Once all the preparation has been completed (note, preparation is always the main part of any project and cannot be skimped) the coating system is installed, either spray applied or hand applied depending on the choice of material and the site constraints.
+After the coating has cured / dried enough to allow access the coated surfaces these are inspected for any holidays/voids/patching, and are then rectified, recoated if needed and the site cleaned down and signed off.

 Case Study: Four Seasons Health Care

 The lift shaft had been suffering from water infiltration and flooding for approximately two years.
 This is a common problem in lift shafts.
 The problem was made worse due to structural defects within an adjacent drain.
 The water infiltration regularly reached a level of 500mm.
 The continual standing water caused corrosion to the substrate and a constant foul odour which permeated throughout the ground floor of the care home.
 The lift was situated next to the kitchen area which made the issue even more serious.

 About The Project